mreishus/spades/README.md

 delivery service you would like.
 Check the swoosh documentation for details.

 Create a `./backend/config/dev.secret.exs` file.
 Here's what my Mailgun config looks like, but you'll need to change the details of this file.
+Check the [Swoosh](https://github.com/swoosh/swoosh) docs for adapters and settings to use.
+You can use SMTP if you wish..

 ```
 use Mix.Config